Frank Loesser: World War II era

-During World War II, he enlisted in the United States Army Air Forces and continued to write lyrics for films and single songs.
-Loesser created the popular war song "Praise the Lord and Pass the Ammunition" (1942) inspired by words of navy chaplain Howell Forgy.
+Loesser enlisted in the Army Air Forces in October 1942; he continued to write lyrics for films and single songs.
+Loesser created the popular war song "Praise the Lord and Pass the Ammunition" (1942), inspired by the words of Navy chaplain Howell Forgy.
 Loesser wrote other songs at the request of the armed forces, including "What Do You Do in the Infantry?" and "The Ballad of Rodger Young" (1943).
 He also wrote "They're Either Too Young or Too Old" for the 1943 film Thank Your Lucky Stars.

 In 1944, Loesser worked as the lyricist on the little-known musical Hi Yank!, performed by and for U.S. soldiers abroad, with music by Alex North.
-Hi Yank! was produced by the U.S. Army Office of Special Services as a "blueprint special" to boost the morale of soldiers located where USO shows could not visit.
+Hi Yank! was produced by the U.S. Army Office of Special Services (Note: "Special Services" historically refers to the entertainment and recreation branches of the military, and should not be confused with special operations.) as a "blueprint special" to boost the morale of soldiers located where USO shows could not visit.
 The "blueprint" was a book containing a musical script with instructions for staging the show using materials locally available to deployed soldiers.
 According to a document at the U.S. Army Centre for Military History, a touring company formed in Italy was slated to produce the musical.
-Hi Yank! was generally forgotten until 2008 when the PBS History Detectives researched the case of a long-saved radio transcription disc.
+Hi Yank! was generally forgotten until 2008, when the PBS History Detectives researched the case of a long-saved radio transcription disc.
 The disc has two songs and a promotional announcement for the show's Fort Dix premiere in August 1944, when the disc was broadcast there.